-This article provides a summary of the Nevada crime of "open or gross lewdness."
+In this article our Las Vegas criminal defense attorneys provide a summary of the Nevada crime of "open or gross lewdness."
 Scroll down to read about the definition, defenses, and penalties.

 The legal definition of the Nevada crime of "open or gross lewdness" is extremely broad.
 It typically comprises the following two circumstances: